Contents

 For example, if you love learning about historical events that have shaped the world and enjoy writing essays, you’ll likely find IGCSE History easier than a subject you’re less interested in.

-You should also think about choosing subjects that would support your future goals.
+You should also consider choosing subjects that will support your future goals.

 Learning Style